 More Pressure on Drivers Means More Errors—and More Delivery Truck Accidents

 Today, a broad network of delivery drivers helps us get the goods we need, from groceries and paper towels to lunch from our favorite taqueria.
-Amazon alone partners with roughly 800 delivery contractors that manage 75,000 or more delivery drivers.
-These delivery partners handle at least 23% of the company’s orders and often face grueling deadlines and unreasonable expectations, which they pass on to their drivers.
+Amazon alone has more than 70,000 branded delivery trucks on the road and plans to put more than 100,000 electric delivery trucks on the road over the next several years.

-Many drivers have gone to extreme lengths to meet Amazon and other company’s expectations.
+Many drivers have gone to extreme lengths to meet Amazon’s and other companies’ expectations.
 Delivery drivers have reported skipping breaks and meals, and many rely on caffeine and other stimulants during the day.
-In a recent article, one anonymous Amazon driver noted that he has to choose between safety and productivity.
+During the initial COVID-19 delivery surge, one anonymous Amazon delivery truck driver noted that he has to choose between safety and productivity.
 The man said he’d even stopped wearing a seatbelt because he couldn’t afford spending seconds buckling and unbuckling it between deliveries.

 “It’s a second to cut off the time it takes to complete our routes,” the driver told a journalist, “and one second is a lot of time for us.”

-While most big delivery companies have significant insurance coverage, smaller “mom and pop” delivery services may have much less coverage.
+While most big delivery companies insure their drivers with large insurance policies (sometimes in the millions) to protect company assets, smaller “mom and pop” delivery services may have much less coverage.
 In Texas, businesses only have to carry $25,000 in property damage and $60,000 in bodily injury coverage per crash, with a $30,000 per-victim cap in bodily injury claims.

 Big companies rely on delivery partners for one reason: it helps them avoid liability.
 If one of their partner’s drivers causes a wreck, the victims must sue the delivery partner, not Amazon or FedEx.